-Why do files without file extension not appear in Live's browser?
+Files without file extension won't appear in Live's browser

 - Live Versions: 9